lingchm/kinformed-machine-learning-cancer/index.md

 Below are studies compiled from our review.
 This website is meant as (1) a resource for those looking to use knowledge informed machine learning for their application (healthcare or non-health related) but unsure how each component is realized in practice, and (2) a snapshot of knowledge informed machine learning as an emerging field.

-**Use this [link](https://forms.gle/ACBwCCfH6UzTeaBZ8) to submit a study to be added to this table.** Anyone can submit a study to be considered for this table.
+**Use this [link](https://forms.gle/5kpcCzYFpy5vYhGp8) to submit a paper to be added to this table.** Anyone can submit a study to be considered for this table.
 We will update the table every month.

 <br />